-1. The operational documentation guidance [11], Data Sheet [12] resp.
-Data Sheet [19] and Instruction set [16] contain necessary information about the usage of the TOE.
-For secure usage, this information has to be used and the guidance has to be followed.
-Additionally, for secure usage of the TOE the fulfilment of the assumptions about the environment in the Security Target have to be taken into account.
+- The operational documentation guidance [11], Data Sheets [12], [13] resp.
+[14] and Instruction set [17] contain necessary information about the usage of the TOE.
+Additionally, for secure usage of the TOE the assumptions about the environment in the Security Target have to be fulfilled. - For evaluations of products or systems including the TOE as a part or using the TOE as a platform (for example smart card operating systems or complete smart cards), the ETR-lite for composition [10] resulting from this evaluation is of importance and shall be given to the succeeding evaluation according to AIS 36.

-- 2. For evaluations of products or systems including the TOE as a part or using the TOE as a platform (for example smart card operating systems or complete smart cards), the ETR-lite for composition [10] resulting from this evaluation is of importance and shall be given to the succeeding evaluation according to AIS 36. - 3.
-For the fulfilment of the Strength of Function "high" for the Random Number Generator according to [4, AIS31] the guidance in the Guidance, Delivery and Operation Manual [11] has to be followed and online tests have to be implemented by the embedded software as specified in [11]. - 4.
-For guidance on how to use the Triple-DES co-processor in the context of high resistance against SPA/DPA for both, Philips P5CC036V1D and P5CC009V1D with specific IC Dedicated Software Secure Smart Card Controller, see Guidance, Delivery and Operation Manual for the P5CC036V1D [11, section 4.2.3 for Triple-DES].
+3. For guidance on how to use and test the Random Number Generator see Guidance, Delivery and Operation Manual for the P5CT072V0N [11, section 4.1].

+4. For guidance and limitations on how to use the Triple-DES co-processor in the context of high resistance against SPA/DPA see Guidance, Delivery and Operation Manual for the P5CT072V0N [11, section 4.2.3].